UNICT-DMI/Welcome-Bot/README.md

 It simply sends a randomized welcome message from a pre-defined message list each time a new user joins a specific group.

 ## How to use?
-Just set a `QDBotToken` env variable, this is your bot token obtained from [BotFather](https://t.me/botfather)
+Just set a `TOKEN` env variable, this is your bot token obtained from [BotFather](https://t.me/botfather)

 ### Example in bash
 ```bash